3 Methods for Calculating Your LMS ROI

 Use the tips we provided in each section to put these strategies in action.
 And don’t miss these related resources:

-[*] Software Advice’s 2022 Toxic Culture Survey was conducted in January 2022 among 294 HR leaders at U.S. companies.
+[*] Software Advice’s 2022 Remote Work Survey was conducted in January 2022 among 294 HR leaders at U.S. companies.
 An HR leader is defined as any HR employee with the role of HR manager or higher at their organization.
-The goal of this survey was to learn how the transition to hybrid and remote work impacted toxic employee behaviors.
+The goal of this survey was to learn how the transition to hybrid and remote work impacted employee behaviors.

 Note: The screenshots of applications included in this article are examples to show a feature in context and are not intended as endorsements or recommendations.